We who wrestle with systems

 Systems aren't abstract blueprints; they’re the scaffolding of our decisions, tensions, and compromises.
 From aircraft design to embedded software, from government to grassroots, we move through systems, and they move through us.
 This post is an exploration of how context refracts structure, how perspective warps intent, and how every so-called ‘system’ is as much a cultural artifact as it is a technical one.
 The question isn’t whether you're operating within a system.
 The question is: which part are you shaping - and which part is shaping you?

-Throughout my professional experience, I have encountered the term “system”, usually with a functional descriptor preceding it, as in a database system, operating system, etc. When I began working for Boeing, a new set of functional descriptors were revealed that were associated with the top-level airplane system itself, including avionics systems, flight controls systems, propulsion systems, and many others.
-I also discovered Conway’s Law, which was coined by the computer programmer Melvin Conway in 1967, which states:
+Throughout my professional career, I have encountered the term “system”, usually with a functional descriptor preceding it.
+In college, it was database systems, operating systems, etc. When I began working for Boeing, a new set of functional descriptors associated with the top-level airplane system itself were revealed, including avionics systems, flight controls systems, propulsion systems, electrical systems, and many others.
+I also learned about Conway’s Law, which was coined by the computer programmer Melvin Conway in 1967, which states:

 Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.